sky-ecosystem/dss-exec-lib/README.md

 - `liquidationRatio`:     Percent liquidation ratio for new collateral   [ex.
 150% == 15000]

 ### Payments
-- `sendPaymentFromSurplusBuffer(address _target, uint256 _amount)`: Send a payment in ERC20 DAI from the surplus buffer.
+- `sendPaymentFromSurplusBuffer(address _join, address _target, uint256 _amount)`: Send a payment in either ERC20 USDS or DAI from the surplus buffer.

 ### Misc